-There are 4 datasets that include breakdowns by the following geographies: region, Office for National Statistics (ONS) area classification (2011 census v2 revised), NHS England regions, local authority of residence, NHS and private hospital providers, Clinical Commissioning Groups (CCG) and Sustainability and Transformation Partnerships (STP).
+There are 4 datasets that include breakdowns by the following geographies: region, Office for National Statistics (ONS) area classifications, NHS England regions, local authority of residence, NHS and private hospital providers, sub-Integrated Care Boards (sub-ICB) and Integrated Care Boards (ICB).
 Breakdowns are also published by Index of Multiple Deprivation (IMD) Quintiles.

 Also broken down by: